Thamilini/web_analytics/README.md

 # Website Analysis of Toronto.ca
-This is personal portfolio project
+This is personal portfolio project by Thamilini P.

 ## Purpose/Objective
 Analyze website traffic and behavior improve users' experience.